Juastin/laravel-exercise/README.md

 ## Testing

 To run the UnitTests from this project you first need to have the application running with `php artisan serve` and have a local database running that is connected via the `.env` file.
 After that's done you can run the UnitTests with the command `php artisan test`.
 One word of notice, the test `update product` is not working correctly and it is normal that this test will fail.
 This does not mean the update functionality is not working, only that the test is not working correctly.

+After running the test the database does get cleared and inserted with the information necessary for testing, this means you will have to create a new account.

 ## Troubleshooting